Lilly says CFO resigns after investigation into inappropriate relationship

 Reuters could not immediately reach Smiley for comment.
 A LinkedIn search showed Smiley’s account, which he managed himself, was no longer available.

-Eli Lilly had taken “swift and significant action” as soon as it learned about the allegations, a company spokeswoman told Reuters.
+The company took “swift and significant action” as soon as it learned about the allegations, a Lilly spokeswoman told Reuters.

+Eli Lilly shares were down about 2%.
+The stock had risen 40% through Monday’s close in the past 12 months.

 Smiley has been with the company since 1995 and became CFO in 2018.
 He will be replaced by Anat Ashkenazi, who joined the company in 2001 and was most recently senior vice president, controller and chief financial officer of Lilly Research Laboratories, Lilly said.